jpap19/AWS-Cloud-Cost-Optimization/README.md

 win<h1>AWS Cloud Cost Optimization - Identifying Stale Resources </h1>

-In this example, we'll create a Lambda function that identifies EBS snapshots that are no longer associated with any active EC2 instance and deletes them to save on storage costs.
+In this project, we'll create a Lambda function that identifies EBS snapshots that are no longer associated with any active EC2 instance and deletes them to save on storage costs.

 <h2>Description</h2>
 The Lambda function fetches all EBS snapshots owned by the same account ('self') and also retrieves a list of active EC2 instances (running and stopped).